apache/cloudstack-documentation/source/adminguide/storage.rst

 When an Instance is destroyed, data disk volumes that are attached to the Instance are not deleted unless specified.

-In managed storage systems such as Solidfire and others, the volume snapshots are linked entities in the volumes wherein deletion of the volume would delete those Snapshots.
+In managed storage systems such as Solidfire and others, the volume Snapshots are linked entities in the volumes wherein deletion of the volume would delete those Snapshots.
 In such managed storage systems, the volume Snapshots exist on the primary storage and may not be backed up to the secondary storages.
 For a